FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-with-designation.md

 with comically large wide range of experiences and places from all around the world (from just about every continent now).
-Each applicant is different, but they all tell me that handful of stories (let’s say they’re early 30’s or late 20’s): *“I’m making money, but I still wake up and am not doing what I’m supposed to.”* or *“There’s something else I wanted to do and I want to, in a relatively short time, dramatically change my skill set.”* Millennials, especially, they want to be creative.
+Each applicant is different, but they all tell me that handful of stories (let’s say they’re early 30’s or late 20’s): *"I’m making money, but I still wake up and am not doing what I’m supposed to."* or *"There’s something else I wanted to do and I want to, in a relatively short time, dramatically change my skill set."* Millennials, especially, they want to be creative.
 I got involved and co-founded this program because I felt the same way at some point, because even though I was doing something creative and felt I wasn’t doing things that weren’t being used at my